anthonydiazz/Server2022/README.md

 - DHCP scope configured and authorized

 - Clients will be able to connect internally and reach the internet through the server

+- Two User Accounts were create, First one is the Helpdesk User which will have administrative roles and be able to help end users and clients , and save us the time to have to log into the server 2022 account evertime we have to configure something minor

+- And the user account Bruce Wayne , which will simulate just a normal end user